 Data Scout Notes: 2013: 1stM...(+) 11-09-13 Knee INJ, Out for 2013...PWCamp/PLombardi/POutland/PNagurski/PBednarik/PMaxwell/TSX-PTW...2012: 1stM

 *Automated search based on player first/last name, college team name, football, 3 loading panels, click video to view in full size on this page, watch or fast forward one full video, or open player with red arrow to choose more cuts at the bottom of the big video screen.
 Click "I'm done watching this" blue link at the top of video to close screen.
 If available/HQ changes video quality.

-Despite almost leaving the program (several times), Nix shot down rumors that he would be transferring from South Bend and appears rededicated to Notre Dame.
-The Florida-native comes from a tough background and is a long way from home, but the 325-pounder has a bright football future if he stays dedicated to the game.
-Nix was highly recruited out of high school and chose Notre Dame over several in-state programs, including Florida, Florida State and Miami (FL).
+The Florida native comes from a tough background and is a long way from home, but the 325-pounder has a bright football future if he stays dedicated to the game.
+Nix was highly recruited out of high school and chose Notre Dame over several in-state programs, including Florida, Florida State and Miami (Fla.).

-After redshirting in 2010, he started 11 games last season as a first-year player at the nose guard position, anchoring the middle of the Irish's three-man front.
+After redshirting in 2010, he started 11 games the following year as a first-year player at the nose guard position, anchoring the middle of the Irish's three-man front.
 Nix finished with 45 tackles, 4.5 tackles for loss and a half-sack.

 Nix has struggled with the pressure and expectations of playing for a high-profile program away from home, but he also flashes a rare skill-set for a player his size and strength.